Bite Me Cancer Foundation: History

 At the age of 17, Nikki Ferraro was diagnosed with sporadic medullary thyroid cancer, a rare form of thyroid carcinoma, in April 2010 as a junior at Chantilly High School, Chantilly, Virginia.
-Immediately following her diagnosis, she organized a Relay for Life team in support of her diagnosis, and two months later finished as the #1 individual fundraiser in South Atlantic Region of the American Cancer Society after raising over $20,000.
-Nikki was driven to take the support she received from the Relay experience and turn it into a widespread campaign to help others dealing with cancer.
+Immediately following her diagnosis, she organized a Relay for Life team in support of her diagnosis, and two months later finished as the #1 individual fundraiser in South Atlantic Region of the American Cancer Society after raising over US$20,000.
+Ferraro was driven to take the support she received from the Relay experience and turn it into a widespread campaign to help others dealing with cancer.
 Three months later, in September 2010, Bite Me Cancer was incorporated into a foundation.

 Two months after the formation of Bite Me Cancer, Nicole Ferraro received the 2010 Leadership Fairfax Non-Profit Educational Leadership Award.
 The following year, she received the first-ever Perlita Liwanag Scholarship from the Ulman Cancer Fund for Young Adults at Chantilly High School.
 Bite Me Cancer focuses on supporting teens undergoing cancer treatment, in addition to supporting the progression of thyroid cancer research and treatment development.

-Bite Me Cancer, with Nikki’s leadership, developed its Teen Support Bag and handed out the first one in 2012.
-It was and still is important that the items are chosen specifically for teen cancer patients.
-Teenagers dealing with cancer fall through the cracks between the younger pediatric patients and adult patients.
-They need much support as they face unique challenges.
+Bite Me Cancer, with Ferraro 's leadership, developed its Teen Support Bag, handing out the first one in 2012.
+It was and still is important that the items are chosen specifically for teenaged cancer patients.
+Teenagers dealing with cancer fall through the cracks between the younger pediatric patients and adult patients; they need much support, as they face unique challenges.

-When Nikki was diagnosed, thyroid cancer was the fastest increasing cancer in the US with very few treatment options.
+When Ferraro was diagnosed, thyroid cancer was the fastest increasing cancer in the US with very few treatment options.
 In her case, surgery was the only available treatment.
 Directly funding research grants became a high priority for Bite Me Cancer.

 Teen Cancer Awareness Week

-On July 31, 2014, Virginia Governor Terry McAuliffe declared the third week of January, starting in 2015, Teen Cancer Awareness Week in the Commonwealth of Virginia, thanks to the hard work and determination of Ferraro and the Bite Me Cancer Foundation.
+On July 31, 2014, Virginia Governor Terry McAuliffe declared the third week of January, starting in 2015, Teen Cancer Awareness Week in the Commonwealth of Virginia, following the work of Ferraro and the Bite Me Cancer Foundation.
 McAuliffe stated in his declaration that "the health and safety of all Virginians is essential to the happiness and well-being of the Commonwealth’s families and communities, whereas cancer is the leading cause of death in the adolescent population, and whereas the survival rates for adolescent cancer have not improved in the last thirty years."
 The Fairfax County Board of Supervisors provided a proclamation for Teen Cancer Awareness Week in January 2015, and Bite Me Cancer officially announced on January 4, 2015, that the awareness week would begin the same year.
-In his declaration, Governor McAuliffe also highlighted the fact that many teens battling cancer are "isolated from their friends and family," and noted the importance of "vigorously" supporting them as they return to everyday social and academic settings.
+McAuliffe also pointed out that many teenagers with cancer are "isolated from their friends and family," and noted the importance of "vigorously" supporting them as they return to everyday social and academic settings.
 Bite Me Cancer continues to raise awareness in schools and homes with this annual event.